ItsPizzaTime1501/ItsPizzaTime1501.github.io/docs/guides/plugins.md

 ### **Game crashes when using a plugin**

-Don't use that plugin
+Fix: Don't use that plugin

 ### **Screen doesn't flash and plugin doesn't load**

-Check if you got the right titleid, if you're sure you did try a different plugin
+Fix: Check if you got the right titleid, if you're sure you did try a different plugin